easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 **Current State:**
 - VS Code: Code locally, deploy separately (2 interfaces)
 - GitHub Codespaces: Cloud IDE, but no built-in deployment
-- Q-IDE: Code → Deploy → Monitor → Rollback (all in one interface)
+- Top Dog: Code → Deploy → Monitor → Rollback (all in one interface)

 **Why This Matters:**
 ```